U.S. Tax Treaties

 (5) State Income Tax Filing

-Sprintax can help file your MA State Income Tax Return.
+Sprintax can help file your MA State Income Tax Return for an additional fee.

 The State of Massachusetts (through the Department of Revenue Services) requires an annual report of income, and assesses tax on the same type of income that is taxed by the federal government.
 Individuals who earned less than the minimum filing requirement do not have to file.
 However, if any tax was withheld by the employer, the individual would want to file a return in order to be refunded for the withholding.